PDOK/go-cloud-sqlite-vfs/README.md

 go get github.com/PDOK/go-cloud-sqlite-vfs
 ```

 **go-cloud-sqlite-vfs is cgo package**.
-If you want to build your app using go-cloud-sqlite-vfs , you need gcc.
+If you want to build your app using go-cloud-sqlite-vfs , you need a C-compiler like gcc.

 # Usage